…as farmers hope to have access to seeds, bumper yields

 “The best way of controlling and containing the insect is to develop a self-protection within the plant, which is called host plant resistant using the approach of breeding.
 The breeding is within the same family of organisms.

 “It is a matter of breeding a resistant plant and a disease susceptible plant to give the farm a preferred variety and disease resistant variety in one plant.
 The seeds are improved by combining the characters, and it is called conventional breeding.
-If the insect bites the cowpea plant it dies at the spot.
+If the insect bites it the cowpea plant it dies at the spot.

 “The partnership entails developing and testing cowpea varieties with a genetic trait that would make the plant resistant to the borer and provide farmers with an alternative to costly and hazardous insecticide spraying.”